Watkins 25

-Operational history

-The boat is supported by an active class club, the Watkins Owners.
+Reception

 In a 2010 review Steve Henkel wrote, "best features: At 5' 11" the boat has the best headroom among her comp[etitor]s.
 Her extruded and perforated aluminum toe rail is handy for easy placement of genoa blocks and fenders.
 Worst features: The very shallow (2' 6") keel is convenient but prevents good upwind performance; a deep-keel version was available toward the end of the boat’s production run but didn’t attract many buyers.
 The rudder depth looks a bit low to us, and therefore might give control problems under adverse weather conditions."